Fish sauce: Ingredients and manufacture

 Fish sauces historically have been prepared from different species of fish and shellfish, and from using the whole fish, or by using just fish blood or viscera.
 Most modern fish sauces contain only fish and salt, usually made from anchovy, shrimp, mackerel, or other strong-flavored, high oil fish.
 Some variants add herbs and spices.
 For modern fish sauces, fish or shellfish are mixed with salt at a concentration of 10% to 30%.
 It is then sealed in a closed container for up to two years.

 Once the original draft has been made, some fish sauces will be produced through a re-extraction of the fish mass via boiling.
 To improve the visual appearance and add taste, second-pass fish sauces often have added caramel, molasses, or roasted rice.
 They are thinner, and less costly.
 Some volume manufacturers of fish sauce will also water down a first-press to manufacture more products.

 Fish sauce that has been only briefly fermented has a pronounced fishy taste.
 Extended fermentation reduces this and gives the product a nuttier, richer and more savory flavor.
 An anonymous article, "Neuc-num", in Diderot and d'Alembert's 18th-century Encyclopédie, states: "It is said that Europeans become accustomed enough to this type of sauce".

 Regional variations

 Southeast Asia

-Southeast Asian fish sauce is often made from anchovies, salt, and water, and is intensely flavoured.
-Anchovies and salt are arranged in wooden barrels to ferment and are slowly pressed, yielding the salty, fishy liquid.
-The salt extracts the liquid via osmosis.

-Southeast Asians generally use fish sauce as a cooking sauce.
-However, there is a sweet and sour version of this sauce which is used more commonly as a dipping sauce.
+Fish sauce is a fundamental condiment and flavoring widely used in Southeast Asian cuisines.
+Thai and Cambodian fish sauces are generally milder and less pungent compared to their Vietnamese counterparts.

 Myanmar

 Fish sauce in Myanmar is called ngan bya yay (ငါးငံပြာရည်).
+It's often a by-product of Hmyin ngapi (မျှင်ငပိ) (Burmese fish paste made from small fish, anchovies, krill and shrimp).